Calvin Johnson: Lions told him to change concussion story

 Asked about Johnson’s claims, the team issued a statement.

-“We respect the privacy of individual players’ medical situations and take great pride in the extensive work done by our medical staff and executive team to ensure we follow the appropriate protocols with respect to player health and safety.,” the Lions said.
+“We respect the privacy of individual players’ medical situations and take great pride in the extensive work done by our medical staff and executive team to ensure we follow the appropriate protocols with respect to player health and safety,” the Lions said.
 “The well-being of our players will continue to be an organizational priority.”

 Johnson also told SI he smoked marijuana after every game.
 His post-playing career includes being involved in the cannabis business, getting preliminary approval earlier this year for a medical marijuana dispensary in suburban Detroit.